vikasmalik22/CarND-Vehicle-Detection/README.md

 ![heat_threshold](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/final_box.PNG)

-The final implementation performs very well, identifying the vehicles in each of the images with no false positives.
+The final implementation performs well, identifying the vehicles in each of the images with no false positives.

 ### Video Implementation